codai-ecosystem/memorai/apps/dashboard/COMPREHENSIVE_TESTING_PLAN.md

 ## Challenge Accepted: Test Everything!

-This document outlines the complete testing strategy for every possible flow, page, section, and component in the web-dashboard project.
+This document outlines the complete testing strategy for every possible flow, page, section, and component in the dashboard project.

 ## Test Categories